Sense and Sensibility (2008 TV series): Conception and adaptation

-Davies believed that Lee's film did not overcome "the problem of the guys who get the girls not seeming quite good enough", and set out to try to find a way of making them into heroes in his script.
+Davies said that Lee's film did not overcome "the problem of the guys who get the girls not seeming quite good enough", and set out to try to find a way of making them into heroes in his script.
 He said that Austen should have made the reader feel that Edward was worthy of Elinor and explained how Marianne falls in love with Colonel Brandon, after having her heart broken by Willoughby.
 The writer added more weight to the male roles, so they could be turned into stronger characters.
 Davies told Hill that the team "worked very hard" on the men.
 Brandon is seen rescuing people and doing a lot of fast horse riding, while Edward was given a wood-chopping scene where he vents his frustrations about his engagement.
 Davies also made the Dashwood sisters younger and "more vulnerable" than they were portrayed in Lee's film.
 Hattie Morahan, who portrayed Elinor in the drama, stated, "We are trying to play the story as it was written.
 In the novel the girls are 19 and 17, so these romantic relationships are real rites of passage for them."